Moussa Coulibaly (footballer, born 1993)

-Moussa Coulibaly is a Malian football defender who currently plays for Iranian football club Al-Khaldiya in the Bahraini Premier League.
+Moussa Coulibaly is a Malian football defender who currently plays for Bahraini football club Al-Khaldiya in the Bahraini Premier League.

 Club career

 Stade Malien

 Moussa Coulibaly joined the senior team in 2009.
 He played in 2011 CAF Champions League.

 Djoliba

 Moussa Coulibaly transferred to Djoliba in 2012.
 He played in 2013 CAF Champions League, scoring against Casa Sports.
 Moussa Coulibaly also played in the full season and scored two goals against CS Duguwolofila.

 Esteghlal Khuzestan

 Coulibaly joined Esteghlal Khuzestan in summer 2013 after being spotted by head coach Abdollah Veisi.
 He became a regular in the 2014–15 season, starting 23 games and scoring a goal.
 In the 2015–16 season he became one of Esteghlal Khuzestan's key players and was recognized as one of the best defenders in the league.
 In that season he helped the club to a historic first Persian Gulf Pro League championship.
 Due to his good performances throughout the season, Coulibaly was named in the Persian Gulf Pro League 2015–16 team of the season.